adammon/TCZ-Guacamole/README.md

 TCZ Development Hub

 TCZTrek Code Priorities
 1. Fix buggy Impulse.
-(Not entering a correct direction screws up AP and doesn't fill out short correctly.
+(Not entering a correct direction screws up AP and doesn't fill out short correctly. - FIXED
 2. Update Warp to use new TeamLookup.
 3. Update Long to colour correctly using a GalaxyStatus?
 4. Clean up Short's code to be less copied and pasted status text.